GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/04.Firm-Foundation/docs.md

 ---
+title: |
-title: 664.
-Firm Foundation
+    664. Firm Foundation - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 664.
+Firm Foundation.
+How firm a foundation, ye saints of the Lord Is laid for your faith in his excellent word!
+What more can he say than to you he hath said Who unto the Saviour for refuge have fled, Who unto the Saviour for refuge have fled?
+    keywords:  |
-    keywords: Christ in Song, Firm Foundation, How firm a foundation, ye saints of the Lord,
+        Christ in Song, adventhymnals, advent hymnals, Firm Foundation, How firm a foundation, ye saints of the Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 664. FIRM FOUNDATION
+####  Christ in Song,

 ```txt
 1.